How to write a good project brief

 This section consists of a properly documented authoritative schedule prepared by you.
 Make sure that this schedule consists of milestones, key project outputs, and details on implementation planning.

-The schedule that you provide here covers the events from the start of the project until its completion.
+The schedule that you provide here covers the events from the start of the project to its completion.

 Guidelines and Constraints